 You’ll want to approach limpets the way that Louisianans approach crawfish.
 Consider eating them on a wooden beachside table, along with a beer or some poncha, with friends at sunset.
 However, they’ll still taste good if you eat them inside a restaurant instead.

-Where We Ate Lapas in Madeira
+Where We Ate Lapas In Madeira

 Regional Flavours and Restaurante Marisqueira O Barqueiro